drbeane/drbeane.github.io/_pages/courses/dsci110/python.md

 On this page you will find html renders of Jupyter notebooks that I created for lectures that I gave in the course <b>DSCI 11000 - Introduction Python for Data Science</b>.

+**Disclaimer:** These notebooks are not intended to be a standalone resource for learning Python.
+These were created to supplement lecture presentations.
+Many of the lessons (especially the later ones) would benefit from additional exposition.
+I hope to eventually develop these into more of a standalone resource.

 + [01 - Arithmetic and Variables](01 - Arithmetic and Variables.html)
 + [02 - Strings](02 - Strings.html)
 + [03 - Boolean Variables](03 - Boolean Variables.html)